BlackPhlox/wt-editor-cli/README.md

   - Followed by `npm start` or `node index.js`

   Recommended extra step
   - Run the following command to set an enviroment variable to call in any directory: `setx wte "node C:\Users\thelu\Repos\wt-editor-cli\index.js"`

+# Contribution

+Any contribution is appreciated, their are no formalities, just create a pull request.

+### Creating Pull Requests
+  Push your commit to get it back up to your fork: git push origin HEAD Visit Github, click handy “Pull request” button that it will make upon noticing your new branch.